Explore

-Pangarchulla is a 'Summit Special'.
-It is unique because it's at its most 'Peak-like' in Spring (March-April) when the snow is high.
-In summer, it's a rocky scramble.
+Pangarchulla is a unique 'Summit Special'.
+It is heavily favored in Spring (March-April) when the deep snow provides a true mountaineering experience.
+By summer, it devolves into a rocky scramble.
+Winter brings too much snow for a safe summit push.

 Conditions